chenhaiteng/EasyAdMobBanner/README.md

 EasyAdMobBanner is a SwiftUI wrapper for AdMob banner.
 It simply make AdMob banner adjust its frame by adSize automatically.

-If you think it's helpful, a coffee can help me work on it.
+If you think it's helpful, a coffee can help me keep work on it.

 <a href="https://www.buymeacoffee.com/chenhaiteng"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=chenhaiteng&button_colour=FFDD00&font_colour=000000&font_family=Bree&outline_colour=000000&coffee_colour=ffffff" /></a>

 ## Installation: